wp-plugins/genie-wp-matrimony/readme.txt

 1. Does the plugin support Network Site installation?
 Yes, you can choose for your self in which network site this has to be enabled and restrict other from seeing them.
 2. Do I need separate user registration?
 No, Usual Wordpress registration will be enough.
 3. Is this theme compatible?
 Yes, The plugin is not theme dependable so you can use any theme.

 == Screenshots ==

 1. Setup: Go to Settings -> Genie WP Matrimony
+2. List of pages in the menu
-2. Profile Edit page
+3. Profile Edit page
-3. Gallery Edit page
+4. Gallery Edit page
-4. Profile Search page
+5. Profile Search page
-5. Search Results
+6. Search Results
-6. Activity list of users
+7. Activity list of users
-7. List of pages in the menu

 == Upgrade Notice ==

-1. Working on first update
+1. POT files updated for I18n
+2. Unwanted files removed from the repository

 == Changelog ==

+= 0.2 =
+1. First release of the plugin

-= 1.0 =
+= 0.1 =
-* Beta - First beta release of the plugin
+1. Beta - First beta release of the plugin